tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ## Summary

 So we haven't worked out the syslog part (yet) but we can keep trying.
-Some reading indicates that Syslog-NG may be able to modify messages before being processed which may be a better may to attack the problem but I haven't looked into that yet.
+Some reading indicates that Syslog-NG may be able to modify messages before being processed which may be a better way to attack the problem but I haven't looked into that yet.
+But here are the takeaways:

 * Use DCR KQL Transforms to reduce noise being imported
-* Consider adjusting rsyslog.d conf for azure monitoring Agent
+* Consider adjusting rsyslog.d conf for Azure Monitoring Agent (since my edits are not yet working)
-* Learn facilities (and their history/usage in your Distribution), syslog and the log files and how they work and more importantly, interact
+* Learn facilities (and their history & usage in your Distribution), syslog and the log files and how they work and more importantly, interact
 * Spend more time designing / planning your syslog setup.

 ## References